 Surgery.
 In cancer surgery, lymph nodes are often removed to see if the disease has spread.
 However, this doesn't always result in lymphedema.

 Parasites.
 In developing countries in the tropics, the most common cause of lymphedema is infection with threadlike worms that clog the lymph nodes.

 Less commonly, lymphedema results from inherited conditions in which the lymphatic system doesn't develop properly.

 Factors that may increase the risk of developing lymphedema include:

 Rheumatoid or psoriatic arthritis

-Lymphangiosarcoma.
-This rare form of soft tissue cancer can result from the most-severe cases of untreated lymphedema.
-Possible signs of lymphangiosarcoma include blue-red or purple marks on the skin.
+Cancer.
+A rare form of soft tissue cancer can result from the most-severe cases of untreated lymphedema.

 If you're at risk of lymphedema — for instance, if you've recently had cancer surgery involving your lymph nodes — your doctor may diagnose lymphedema based on your signs and symptoms.